 2. Not recording older router settings before upgrading

 This is something very common.
-It happens when you are all excited to try a new router and in the flow you forget to note down all the important details like the usernames, passwords and other settings of the old router which will have to be replicated for the new router as well.
+It happens when you are all excited to try a new router and in the flow, you forget to note down all the important details like the usernames, passwords and other settings of the old router which will have to be replicated for the new router as well.
 Once when you can’t remember it then it leads to extra time and efforts to configure the new router.
 A better option is to create an excel sheet where you store all your data.

-3. Poor positioning of router
+3. Poor positioning of the router

 Another very underrated problem that causes the maximum trouble is the wrong placement of your wifi router.
 If you place it just at the end of a room then you are inviting trouble as more the number of physical obstacles in the pathway, the harder it is for the signals to reach your devices.
 Make sure to place the router in the middle of your room so that all the signals can reach your devices.
 If not then you can see for some wireless extenders that can boost the dead spots.

-4. Connecting a new wireless router to an existing home network without powering down the broadband router
+4. Connecting a new wireless router

 A lot of the home network modems have the tendency to lock to the very first media access control address that they see on their radar.
 This doesn’t give another IP address to a new router unless and until a new power cycle occurs.
 The fix to this problem is to power down the modem when you are connecting a new system.
 Power up, wait for 2 minutes and then power up the router.